tpoisot/DataSharingPaper/DataSharing-MS.md

 [@Heidorn2008] dark data, there is already enough material to answer some pending questions

-[@Wicherts2006] surveyed the filed of psychology, and showed that asking for the raw data often doesn't result in a successful data sharing outcome, even after 6 months of repeated inquiries.
+[@Wicherts2006] surveyed the field of psychology, and showed that asking for the raw data often doesn't result in a successful data sharing outcome, even after 6 months of repeated inquiries.
 Authors can claim to have 'lost' the data, can be extremely slow to reply, can ignore emails, the given contact